KristineGudmundsen/CodeWords/SKO/Week_12/README.md

 As I'm not a hundred per cent sure of the colours, I still want to experiment with colours some more and I might submit a new code to the website.

+## Soft Launch

+I'm deeply impressed by what everyone managed to produce.
+All the codes are so diverse and equally interesting and impressive.
+Starting with little or no coding knowledge, we have all come a long way this semester thanks to Andy's and Karen's teaching.

 [Previous](https://github.com/KristineGudmundsen/CodeWords/tree/master/SKO/Week_11) | [Landing Page](https://github.com/KristineGudmundsen/CodeWords)